Our Mission is to make a difference

 Edmund Limerick was appointed in 2012.
 After a long career as a diplomat, lawyer and banker living in London, Paris, Dakar, Amman, Moscow and Dubai, Edmund has been based in Sussex since 2006 where he runs a diversified farm.
 Passionate about Sussex in general, whether farming, walking or kitesurfing off the coast, and improving the lives of all in Sussex, especially by connecting people with the countryside around them.

 Charlie Mayhew was appointed in 2013.
 Working initially as an independent financial advisor, he was elected a Fellow of The Royal Geographical Society in 1987 and co-founded the African conservation charity, Tusk Trust in 1990.
 HRH The Duke of Cambridge became the charity’s Royal Patron in 2005.
 Charlie was awarded an MBE in 2005 in recognition of his conservation work.

 Sally Case was appointed Director in 2016.
 She was called to the Bar in 1996 and practised as a barrister in Brighton; she has now worked as a senior leader in the charitable sector for more than 20 years, and the conservation sector for 10 years.
 Sally holds an ILM diploma in strategic leadership and executive management.

-Andrina Murrell became Administrator for the Trust in 2019.
-Over the last fifteen years, working within a number of wildlife conservation and animal welfare organisations, she has undertaken a diverse range of roles including conservation project management and campaigning to fundraising and communications.
+Andrina Murrell became Grants Officer for EKCT in 2023, following four years as Administrator.
+Over the last twenty years, working within a number of wildlife conservation and animal welfare organisations, she has undertaken a diverse range of roles including conservation project management and campaigning to fundraising and communications.